-Not only did we need supplies that were used regularly somewhere where we could easily access them, but we needed other supplies, paper, and school books organized in an easy to access place as well.
-So we brought our Ikea Expedit shelf upstairs into our living room and set it up differently then we did when it was being used in our school room.
+Not only did we need supplies that were used regularly somewhere where we could easily access them, but we needed other supplies, paper, and school books organized in an easy-to-access place as well.
+So we brought our Ikea Expedit shelf upstairs into our living room and set it up differently than we did when it was being used in our school room.

 What’s Inside the Shelves

 The top 4 cubes are set up with books.
-The far left are misc books used on a regular basis our sight words DVD’s.
+The far left is misc books used on a regular basis our sight words DVDs.

 The next cube over has all of our books for our group History/Geography/Bible study.